phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Product Detail Page
 * On the left side of this page is a larger image of the product being looked at, and on the right side of the page are further details about the product.
 * There is a short description of the product being viewed, as well as restating the name of the product as well as the price of the object.
-* Below the product description is the dropdown menu that allows a user to change the size of teh product they are interesting in purchasing.
+* Below the product description is the dropdown menu that allows a user to change the size of the product they are interesting in purchasing.
 * Below the size, is the quantity adjuster, where a user can opt to add more than one of the same items to their shopping bag.
-* Once the user has selected the size and quantity of the product, there is a button that allows th user to add the item(s) to their bag.
+* Once the user has selected the size and quantity of the product, there is a button that allows the user to add the item(s) to their bag.
-* One an item is added to the bag, a message in the top right corner of their screen pops up and lets the user know that the item was added successfully to their bag.
+* Once an item is added to the bag, a message in the top right corner of their screen pops up and lets the user know that the item was added successfully to their bag.
 * On smaller screens, the elements collapse to fit the smaller screen.

 ### Condolences Blog Page
-* This blog has a main column with the blog posts, and a small sidebar with instructions on how to add a condeolence comment to the specific blog psot.
+* This blog has a main column with the blog posts, and a small sidebar with instructions on how to add a condeolence comment to the specific blog post.
 * If a user is a superuser, at the bottom of each blog preview, there are two links to edit or delete the blog post.
 * If a user is a superuser, there is a button beneath the sidebar that allows them to add a post without having to go all the way to the admin dashboard.
 These buttons and links are not available if the user is not logged into the superuser account.
 * The blog posts that are added to the blog are shown on this page in cards that offer a short excerpt of the text of the full post as well as a the name of the poster, and the date on which the post was added to the blog.